Fitzsimmons/ffxiv-static-solver/README.md

 The `solve` funtion is exhasutive.
 It accomplishes this via nested loops.

 The outer loop iterates over every permutation of how the list of players can be ordered.
 The number of iterations is equal to the factorial of the number of players.
-I have found that for 8-player parties, the solution can be found in under a second, even for worst-case inputs.

 The inner loop iterates over the list of players, assigning them the best unoccupied slot that can be found based on the order of the jobs provided.

+I have found that for 8-player parties, the solution can be found in under a second on average hardware, even for worst-case inputs.

 ### Scoring

-Each potential solution is scored using [Mean squared error](https://en.wikipedia.org/wiki/Mean_squared_error), where "error" is the index of the selected job from the player's preferences.
+Each potential solution is scored using [Mean squared error](https://en.wikipedia.org/wiki/Mean_squared_error), where "error" is the index of the selected job from the player's preferences (i.e. higher preference = lower error).
 Solutions that do not have the lowest mean squared error are rejected.
 However, some inputs can result in ties, so all of the results with the lowest score are returned.
-Mean squared error was selected to attempt to pick a "fair" solution, but other methods of scoring are obviously possible.
+Mean squared error was selected in an attempt to pick a "fair" solution, but other methods of scoring are obviously possible.
 If you have any suggestions about superior or alternative algorithms, don't hesitate to open an issue on github.

 ## Known users